 - In Ringworld, a device called a "tasp" can remotely stimulate the pleasure centers of a being's brain.
 It is very addictive and use of it on someone without their consent is highly illegal.
 While it does not explicitly cause orgasm, Nessus (a manipulative alien) uses it to make Prill (a humanoid whose help the protagonists need) addicted to sex with Louis Wu.
 It is also compared to sex when the narrative muses that "all women have a tasp" that they use to manipulate men to do their bidding.

-- In The Armstrong and Miller Show, one sketch features a place called "Pleasure Planet", with hand-held devices that have this effect on the people who hold them.
+- One sketch in The Armstrong and Miller Show features a place called "Pleasure Planet", with hand-held devices that have this effect on the people who hold them.

-- Doom Patrol (2019): Flex Mentallo, whose superpowers come from flexing various muscles, accidentally causes orgasms for everyone on Danny Street (and the street themselves) by flexing the wrong one.
+- Doom Patrol (2019): Flex Mentallo, whose superpowers let him cause a wide variety of different effects by flexing various muscles, accidentally causes orgasms for everyone on Danny Street (and the street themselves) by flexing the wrong one.

 - One episode of The Drew Carey Show has Mimi receiving a pair of remote-controlled vibrating panties as part of her and Steve's efforts to conceive a child.
 Much to her horror, Drew gets his hands on the remote control and uses it on her.

 - A virtual reality "game" from the Star Trek: The Next Generation episode "The Game" stimulates pleasure centers in the humanoid brain, making the device addictive to the point of even sounding orgasmic.
 Worse, it also renders the Enterprise crew too euphoric to mind being boarded and overrun by the K'tarians that designed the game.

 - Episode 1 of the short-lived series Valentine has the Goddess Aphrodite prove herself to a human woman by giving her a "straight shot of unconditional love".